DPandaman/tldr/README.md

 tldr --oc | -c                   # Verify setup tldr --stats | -s                # View usage statistics and error history
 ```
-After installing **tldr**, you can run ```tldr --help ``` to see the full extent of what it can do.
+After installing **tldr**, you can run ```tldr --help``` to see the full extent of what it can do.
 Like this, **tldr** is already a great tool for Python beginners to learn and understand.
 However, there are always some errors that it cannot predict.
-To ensure that **tldr** can help you regardless of the situation, set up the local AI model by following the steps in ```tldr --ol ```.
-Once that is done, running ```tldr --oc ``` will verify if the setup was done correctly.
+To ensure that **tldr** can help you regardless of the situation, set up the local AI model by following the steps in the flag ```tldr --ol```.
+Once that is done, running ```tldr --oc``` will verify if the setup was done correctly.
 Below are the same steps you will find in your terminal if you choose to install it later:

 - In your terminal, run ```pip install ollama```
 - Visit https://ollama.com/ and download the installer